We may earn money or products from the companies mentioned in this post.

 The Japanese love cartoons

 Japan is the birthplace of anime.
 It’s one of the reasons why we so strongly recommend visiting Japan with kids.
 You’ll see cartoon characters everywhere.
 They are on posters in the metro, on clothing and apparel, even on the side of buildings and decorating food.
 In Japan, cartoons aren’t just for kids.
-There are plenty of cartoon-themed restaurants and stores that adults love and frequent, as well.
+There are plenty of cartoon-themed restaurants, Japanese anime movies for all ages, and anime stores that adults love and frequent, as well.
 Why do I find this so appealing?
 It’s not because I want to channel my inner child.
 It’s because cartoons make people happy.
 There seems to be so much anger and tension in our world right now.
 But it’s hard to be angry when your staring at a smiling cartoon panda, am I right?

 The Japanese utilize public transportation